Racing WA

 Undeterred, Holmes A Court backed his judgement and knew the only way Haulpak could be successful was to support him with his own broodmares at his Heytesbury Stud at Keysbrook.

 From modest beginnings where he stood for just $300, Haulpak sustained a long 13-year career at stud.
-His first top progeny was Haulpak’s Image, a winner of 21 races and 19 placings from 79 starts.
+His first top progeny was Haulpak’s Image (pictured below), a winner of 21 races and 19 placings from 79 starts.
 Haulpak’s other headliners were Australian Cup winner, Starstruck, Railway Stakes champion Miss Muffet, Coal Pak, an Oakleigh Plate champion, Carry A Smile, who went on to win the Lee Steere Stakes and Hold That Smile, triumphant in the Karrakatta Plate.

 In totality, Haulpak sired 33 stakes winners at 11 percent and 25 stakes placegetters, figures that put Haulpak among Australia’s elite sires.